 Roles and subjects

-Professor Stephen Morris is Associate Professor of Engineering Science at the University of Oxford and Ana Leaf Foundation Fellow in Engineering Science at Jesus College.
+Professor Stephen Morris is Professor of Engineering Science at the University of Oxford and a Tutorial Fellow in Engineering Science at Jesus College.

 Professor Morris obtained a Masters in Physics degree from the University of Southampton followed by a PhD in Engineering from the University of Cambridge.
 He remained at Cambridge after his graduate studies and became a Fellow of St Catherine’s College Cambridge in 2007 where he was a Tutor in Physics and Director of Studies for Physics Part I. In 2011 he was awarded a University Research Fellowship by The Royal Society and in 2013 he moved to Oxford to join the Department of Engineering Science and Jesus College as an Associate Professor.

 For his research on liquid crystalline materials, he was the recipient of the Young Scientist award by the British Liquid Crystal Society in 2010 and in 2012 he received the Runner-up prize of the Royal Academy of Engineering’s ERA Foundation Entrepreneur’s award in conjunction with two former colleagues at Cambridge (Dr Damian Gardiner and Dr Philip Hands).
 In 2014 he received the Ben Sturgeon Prize of the Society for Information Displays.

 College: The Mathematics and Electrical/Information/Control Engineering papers for Years 1 and 2.